psahalot/tatva/readme.txt

 == Description ==

 Tatva is your basic building block for creating beautiful, responsive custom themes.
-It's not a convoluted or confusing framework that's hard to learn or even harder to modify.
-It's a simple and elegant starter theme built on HTML5 & CSS3.
-It's based on the Underscores (_s) and TwentyTwelve themes, so that means not only is it flexible, it's extremely easy to customise.
-There's no need to make a child theme (unless you really want to), just dig in to the code & use it to give yourself a kickstart in creating your next awesome theme.
+It has been built only with required features and options.
+There are no confusing theme options and settings.
+Simply install and activate the theme.
+Front page is completely widgetized so it gives the users complete control over the content.
+There's built in support for Easy Digital Downloads plugin which allows users to setup their online store and start selling digital products easily.

 Its base is a responsive, 12 column grid.
 It uses Normalize to make sure that browsers render all elements more consistently and Mordernizr for detecting HTML5 and CSS3 browser capabilities along with some default stylings from HTML5 Boilerplate.

-It incorporates the [Options Framework](http://wptheming.com/options-framework-theme/) by Devin Price to make it super easy to add custom Theme Options as well as the gorgeous [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icon font by Dave Gandy.
+It uses Theme customizer to implement all theme customization features. as well as the gorgeous [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icon font by Dave Gandy.

 The main navigation uses the standard WordPress menu.
 Support for dropdown menus is inluded by default.
 If you'd like to envoke a button toggle for the main navigation menu on small screens, simply uncomment the two lines from the tatva_scripts_styles() function within functions.php to register and enqueue the necessary javascript file, and BAM!
 You're done!

 Templates

-Tatva includes a set of your most common theme templates, including templates for Full-Width pages, Left Sidebar, Right Sidebar (default), Front-Page, Tag, Categories, Authors, Search, Posts Archive and 404.
+Tatva includes a set of your most common theme templates, including templates for Full-Width pages, Front-page, EDD Store, Right Sidebar (default), Front-Page, Tag, Categories, Authors, Search, Posts Archive and 404.

 Post Formats